gianlucaRinaldi/covid_IFR_Lombardy/README.md

 All code within this repository is published under the MIT license (see LICENSE file).

-To replicate the exhibits in the paper, just need to run figuresAndTables.R
+To replicate the exhibits in the paper, please set the workind directory in "setWdLoadPackages.R" to the directory of the local git, and then run figuresAndTables.R